Back to SeoulSheets

 Is this only for restaurants?+

-No. The workbook includes food, cafes, markets, route notes, neighborhoods, and map links so meals fit the whole travel day.
+No. The spreadsheet includes food, cafes, markets, route notes, neighborhoods, and map links so meals fit the whole travel day.